oskratch/wordpress-plugin-my-booking-ical/readme.md

    - General price (€)
    - Maximum capacity (number of people)
    - Parking availability (yes/no)
+   - Special prices between dates: Add as many date ranges as needed, each with a start date, end date, and special price.

 2. **Display Availability**:
    The form will automatically check the iCal feeds to display available dates.